 The existing vehicle was purchased in 2010 and is soon to reach the end of its useful life.
-With Governing Board approval, staff recommends that planning begin, and replacement of a new Bookmobile be budgeted in FY 2020-21.
+With Governing Board approval, staff recommends that planning begin in FY 2020-21 for the purchase of a new Bookmobile.

 Lookmobile

 Purchased in 2016, the Lookmobile is a pop-up mobile lab designed to activate outdoor spaces and increase hands-on learning opportunities in San Mateo County communities.
 Created in collaboration with San Francisco's Exploratorium, this custom-built trailer celebrates the County's unique composition, features, and perspectives.